sillycowvalley/Hopper/Source/Languages/Tiny6502/ReadMe.md

 - **Preprocessor Symbols:** Preprocessor symbols can only be defined or undefined with `#define` and `#undef`.
 They cannot have values or macro content associated with them.
 - **Initialization:** All variables and memory allocation blocks are zero-initialized.
 - **Boolean Expressions:** `if`, `while`, and `for` require their boolean expressions to be of `bool` type.
-- **Include Directive:** `#include` directive inline source into one large source file in the preprocessor.
+- **Include Directive:** The `#include` directive inlines source into one large source file for the preprocessor.
 A second `#include` directive for the same source file is ignored.
 There are no header files, only source files with the `.tc` extension.

 ## Key Features